 You wouldn’t design your website for a teenage audience the way you would for an audience of marketing professionals.
 This is why you need to have an in-depth understanding of who your audience is before you begin designing your website.

-It doesn’t matter how good your website design might be if it doesn’t help you connect to your target audience.
+TRY FOR FREE It doesn’t matter how good your website design might be if it doesn’t help you connect to your target audience.
 Identify your target audience and create buyer personas.
 This will help you pick a website design theme that will attract and keep the attention of your target audience.

 5. Your Competitor’s Design